lewagon/data-setup/macOS.md

 You can close your web browser then terminate the jupyter server with `CTRL` + `C`.

+## DBeaver

+Download and install [DBeaver](https://dbeaver.io/), a free and open source powerful tool to connect to any database, explore the schema and even **run SQL queries**.

 ## Docker 🐋

 Docker is an open platform for developing, shipping, and running applications.